Yanfeng-Yang-0316/Conditionally_whitened_generative_models/README.md

 # [Conditionally whitened generative models (CW-Gen)](https://openreview.net/forum?id=GG01lCopSK)

-The codes of Conditionally whitened generative models, accepted by ICLR 2026.
+This repository contains the codes of *Conditionally whitened generative models (CW-Gen)*, accepted by ICLR 2026.
 CW-Gen is a framework that enhances probabilistic time series forecasting by incorporating conditional mean and covariance information into generative models such as diffusion and flow matching.

 ## Acknowledgement